losfair/mvsqlite/docs/nslock_analysis.md

 ### Phase 1: Mark Rolling Back

-The first transaction verifies ownership, checks overlay children, sets `lock.rolling_back = true`, clears the rollback cursor, and commits.
+The first transaction verifies ownership, rechecks overlay children, sets `lock.rolling_back = true`, clears the rollback cursor, and commits.

 After this transaction commits, no transaction can start and successfully commit